rdlauer/articles/fiddler/lighthouse/post.md

 <img src="lighthouse-example.gif" alt="example of lighthouse in action" style="margin:30px 0px;-webkit-box-shadow: 0px 0px 18px -4px rgba(0,0,0,0.75);-moz-box-shadow: 0px 0px 18px -4px rgba(0,0,0,0.75);box-shadow: 0px 0px 18px -4px rgba(0,0,0,0.75);" />

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) allows us to measure the performance, accessibility, best practices (e.g. legible text, valid tags, successful return codes), SEO status, and PWA-readiness of our web apps.
-By using Lighthouse, we can iterate on changes to measure their performance impact.
+By using Lighthouse, we can quickly iterate on changes to measure their performance impact.

-Let's take a look at how we can take an existing website and optimize its performance with a few simple steps using our favorite web debugging tool, [Fiddler Everywhere](https://www.telerik.com/fiddler).
+Let's take a look at how we can take an existing website and optimize its performance with a few simple steps using our favorite web debugging tool, Fiddler Everywhere.

 ## What is Fiddler Everywhere?

-Fiddler Everywhere is a web debugging proxy for any browser, any device, on any platform.
+[Fiddler Everywhere](https://www.telerik.com/fiddler) is a web debugging proxy for any browser, any device, on any platform.
 It's a tool used to log all HTTP/S traffic between your computer and the world, inspect/edit/reply to that traffic, compose API requests, and *fiddle* with incoming and outgoing data.

 You may have heard of the original Fiddler (Fiddler Classic) in the past as a robust Windows-only tool for web debugging.
 Fiddler Everywhere builds upon the core features of Fiddler Classic, but wraps them up with a new UX and a cross-platform shell for use on macOS, Windows, and Linux.